-We’re so excited to introduce you to Toronto abstract artist Courtney Senior.
+We’re so excited to introduce you to Courtney Senior, a Toronto abstract artist.
 Courtney’s artistic style is primarily non-representational.
 In her words “what seems like serendipitous movement is actually a reflection of life – it’s the journey of making bold decisions, connecting with your inner renegade and embracing the highs and the lows and everything in between”.
-We hope you enjoy getting to know Toronto abstract artist Courtney Senior as much as we did.
+We hope you enjoy getting to know Courtney Senior as much as we did.

 What’s the main inspiration for your art?